letheanVPN/lthn-app-vpn/README.md

 # intense-vpn
-This repository contains code needed to setup and run Intense Coin Virtual Private Network (VPN).
+This repository contains code needed to setup and run the Lethean Virtual Private Network (VPN).

 ## Design
-ITNS VPN dispatcher is tool which make all orchestration of other packages.
+ITNS (aka LTHN) VPN dispatcher is a tool that orchestrates all other modules (proxy, VPN, config, etc.).
 It does not provide any VPN functionality by itself.
-It uses system packages whenever it is possible but it runs all instances manually after invoking.
+The dispatcher uses system packages whenever possible but it runs all instances manually after invoking.

 ### sudo
-By default, all scripts have lowest permissions as possible.
-We do not recommend to run anything as root.
-It is better to configure sudo access for your user and use it.
-Just install sudo and configure VPN user to run all sudo commands without password. sudoers file snippet:
+By default, all scripts are executed with the lowest permissions possible.
+We do not recommend running anything as root.
+Instead, it is better to install sudo and configure sudo access for a new user (eg. `useradd -m vpnuser`).
+We recommend permitting the `vpnuser` to run all sudo commands without password, as in the following sudoers file snippet:
 ```
 vpnuser  ALL=(ALL:ALL) NOPASSWD:ALL
 ```

+### Modes
+The dispatcher has two distinct modes of operation: proxy and VPN.

 ### Proxy mode (mandatory)
-In proxy mode, it runs preconfigured haproxy which acts as frontend for clients (authenticated by ITNS payments) and use other HTTP proxy as backend.
+In proxy mode, it runs a preconfigured instance of haproxy which acts as frontend for clients (authenticated by ITNS payments), and uses another HTTP proxy as the backend.
-Easiest way is to use with squid but it can be any kind of HTTP proxy.
+Squid is the simplest HTTP proxy to use as a backend, but any other HTTP proxy would work fine as well.
+Easy-deploy scripts autoconfigure squid as the backend.

-### VPN mode
+### VPN mode (optional)
-If you decide to run ITNS VPN dispatcher in VPN mode, it starts OpenVpn server authenticated by ITNS payments.
+If you decide to run ITNS VPN dispatcher in VPN mode, it starts an OpenVPN server authenticated by ITNS payments.

 ### Session management
-Dispatcher orchestrates all proxy and VPN instances and take care of authentication and session creation.
+The dispatcher orchestrates all proxy and VPN instances by managing authentication and session creation.
-In huge sites, this could generate big load.
+In huge sites, this could generate significant load.
 Session management can be turned off.
-In such cases, sessions which are alive after payment is spent, will not be terminated automatically.
+In such cases, sessions which are alive after a client's payment is spent will not be terminated automatically.

 ## Requirements
  * python3